 Treatment is acrried out at 60°- 70°C for 30 mint then rinse and dried.

-• direct dyeing process is also be used for dyeing of low grade materials.
+• Direct dyeing process is comparatively cheap compared with reactive dye and vat dye. direct dye is also use in large scale for cotton materials. and direct dyeing process is also be used for dyeing of low grade materials.

 • direct dye have good affinity for cellulosic materials and as well as proteins fibres.